carlosmccosta/effective-parakeet/README.md

 THIS DRIVER IS WORK IN PROGRESS.
 IT WILL CHANGE BEFORE FINAL RELEASE.

-This is the official ROS package for Zivid 3D cameras.
-This enables usage of Zivid cameras as a node/nodelet in ROS.
+This is the official ROS driver for Zivid 3D cameras.
 Read more about Zivid at [our website](https://www.zivid.com/).

 <p align="center">
     <img src="https://www.zivid.com/software/zivid-ros/ros_zivid_camera.png" width="600" height="273">
 </p>

 ## Installation
 Follow this step-by-step guide to install the Zivid ROS driver on your system.
-This package supports Ubuntu 16.04 and 18.04.
+This driver supports Ubuntu 16.04 with ROS Kinetic and Ubuntu 18.04 with ROS Melodic.

 ### Prerequisites